Mike Gaechter

-Michael Theodore Gaechter (January 9, 1940 – August 17, 2015) was an American football safety in the National Football League (NFL) for the Dallas Cowboys.
+Michael Theodore Gaechter (January 9, 1940 – August 17, 2015) was an American professional football safety in the National Football League (NFL) for the Dallas Cowboys.
 He played college football at the University of Oregon.

-Early years
+Early life

 Born in Santa Monica, California, Gaechter graduated from Antelope Valley High School in Lancaster, where he was a standout in track and played as a halfback in football.

 Gaechter enrolled at the University of Oregon.
 Because of grades he transferred to Clark College in Vancouver, Washington, where he competed in the long jump, the 100, 200, low and high hurdles, and the relay team.

 In 1961, he earned his reacceptance to the University of Oregon.
 That year during a track meet at the University of Washington in Seattle, he recorded his fastest time with 9.4 seconds in the 100-yard dash at Husky Stadium.
-In 1962, Gaechter with teammates Mel Renfro, Jerry Tarr, and Harry Jerome, ran the third leg on the University of Oregon’s world record setting team, in the 4x110 yard relay.
+In 1962, Gaechter with teammates Mel Renfro, Jerry Tarr, and Harry Jerome, ran the third leg on the University of Oregon's world record setting team, in the 4x110 yard relay.
 The team also won the NCAA championship.

-Gaechter’s main college sport was track and field, becoming a first-time starter in football until his senior year at halfback.
+Gaechter's main college sport was track and field, becoming a first-time starter in football until his senior year at halfback.
 He also played linebacker and was voted the team's most improved player.